rhacp/task_standalone/readme.md

 ## Running the Project

-First, download the repository as a ZIP file.
-Then, you can build the project with Maven and run the JAR file or create a Docker container based on the JAR file.
+First, download the repository as a ZIP file and build the project with Maven.

+Then, you can directly run the JAR file or create a Docker container based on the JAR file.

 ---

 ### Build the Project with Maven

 1. Add the JSON input to the "src/main/resources/input.json" file.
 2. Ensure you are in the project's root directory.
-Then, build the project using Maven with the following command: `mvn clean package`
+Then, build the project using Maven with the following command: <br>
+`mvn clean package`
 3. Then, the calculations are made and the call to the REST endpoint is sent.

 ---